 Close to Babe’s gravesite is the tomb of his old friend, Jackie Robinson.
 The 2013 movie about Robinson, 42, included Babe Hamberger’s character.
 It’s not surprising that it was a bit part with one line: Babe says “Thank you” to Branch Rickey (played by Harrison Ford) after Rickey compliments him for the job he did stitching Jackie’s leg.l As many things as Hamberger did for the Dodgers, there’s no evidence that medic was one of them – indeed, director/writer Brian Helgeland acknowledged that he cheated a little bit on some aspects of historical accuracy.li The cast list also made the same old “Hamburger” spelling error.

 Nonetheless, it speaks well of Helgeland that he wanted to give a little tip of the cap to “Mr. Brooklyn Dodger,” even within the constraints of a two-hour Hollywood movie.
-Babe Hamberger’s memory endures, a century after his beloved Ebbets Field opened and more than 50 years since it’s been gone.
+Babe Hamberger’s memory endures, a century after his beloved Ebbets Field opened and nearly 60 years since it’s been gone.
 As Joe McDonald said, “I could pick him out of a lineup today!”